Admin

 Step 3: The principal/designee shall make a determination as to whether the evidence supports the offense.
 If so, the principal/designee determines the appropriate discipline response according to the Code.
 The student shall be informed of the disciplinary response.

 Step 4: The principal/designee shall report each suspension in writing to the student’s parent/guardian and to the area superintendent or designee.
 This report shall be mailed or delivery initiated within 24 hours of the start of the suspension or on the next regular workday.
 Reasonable efforts shall be made to contact the parent/guardian prior to the start of the suspension.
-If the parent/guardian cannot be reached prior to the start of the suspension, the principal or his designee may determine that the suspension will start without the prior contact with the parent/guardian, but continued reasonable efforts to contact the parent/guardian shall be made.
+If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian, but continued reasonable efforts to contact the parent/guardian shall be made.

 Step 5: After the discipline investigation is complete, the parent/guardian may request a copy of all documentary evidence upon which the proposed disciplinary consequence is based; however, if available and used as evidence for disciplinary purposes, video evidence may only be reviewed, a copy will not be provided.